Intersensoriality and emplacement / The cornerstones of my choreographic practice

 Interrelational ecology and immersion

-My choreographic strategies are devised on the basis of a phenomenological approach to perception and the connections between vision and movement.
-As such, they are directed towards first-hand, direct, immersive experience of the audience, heightening their awareness of perception as embodied and interdependent with its surroundings.
-Therefore I work with synergy of choreography and installation art and their capacities for activation of the audience.
 I conceive safe and stimulating performance environments in order to generate an interrelational ecology, providing unique conditions for a wide variety of interchange and communication.
-The audience is challenged to reorganize their repertoire of responses in accordance to unfolding events - they are invited to engage in a playful and open-ended experience that does not present concrete goals but rather encourages them to explore and discover a new form of being-in-the-world.
+By foregrounding pre-discursive and pre-reflective dimensions of the experience, I am devising potentially equalizing and inclusive environments that neurodivergent and neurotypical audiences can enjoy together - an open-ended experience that does not set fixed goals but rather creates the conditions for the audience to explore and discover a new form of being-in-the-world.
 With this approach, I am aiming for a multi-modal and affective experience of both child and care-taker.
 The role of the care-taker is emphasized as adults are invited to support and follow their child and to share the experience.
+This approach strongly challenges the theatrical conventions of hierarchy and control of relationships between performers and audience and assigns an emancipatory role to audience activation

 Intersensoriality and emplacement